cf-convention/cf-conventions/.github/ISSUE_TEMPLATE/proposed-change-request.md

 ---

-Before submitting an issue be sure you have read and understand the [github contributing guidelines](https://github.com/cf-convention/cf-conventions/blob/master/CONTRIBUTING.md) and the [rules for CF changes](http://cfconventions.org/rules.html)
+Before submitting an issue be sure you have read and understand the github contributing guidelines: https://github.com/cf-convention/cf-conventions/blob/master/CONTRIBUTING.md and the rules for CF changes: http://cfconventions.org/rules.html

 Change proposals should include the following information as applicable.